 Overview Of Quality Score

 What is Google AdWords quality score?
-Quality score consists of 4 key elements.
-These include expected CTR, keyword to ad relevance, keyword to user search query relevance and landing page relevance.
+The quality score consists of 4 key elements.
+These include expected CTR, keyword to ad relevance, keyword to user search query relevance, and landing page relevance.
 In terms of importance, these are the percentages I would place on these quality score metrics (varies from source to source):

 Expected CTR: 65%